Ranchers steer clear of juniper risk with OSU's help

 OSU research discovers common tree causes premature birth in pregnant cows

-When a veterinarian in eastern Oregon noticed a pattern of dead calves, he asked the Oregon State University Extension Service about it.
+When a veterinarian in eastern Oregon noticed a pattern of dead calves, he asked the OSU Extension Service about it.
 The university identified western juniper as the culprit.

 OSU researchers discovered that cows that eat bark, berries or branches from western juniper trees late in pregnancy are more likely to abort their calves or give birth early.
 OSU researchers found that the tree contains toxins known as labdane acids.
 These chemical compounds constrict the flow of oxygen to a fetus.
 The researchers estimate that juniper causes 5 to 10 percent of lost cow pregnancies.
 Until OSU's investigations, the tree's harmful effect on pregnant cattle was unknown.